 The structure of this course---primarily the fact that we meet only once a week---makes regular attendance essential.
 Your interaction with the other students is an important source for learning and also applying what you learn in your texts and lecture.
-At least once, you also will be working with each other in teams, and this means that each one of you will need to do your share of work in order for the team to be successful.
-Each of you students owes that support to one another, and I guarantee you that your performance will be affected by it either positively or negatively.
+It's also possible that you will be working with each other in teams, and this means that each one of you will need to do your share of work in order for the team to be successful.
+Each of you students owes that support to one another, and I guarantee you that your performance will be affected by it either positively or_negatively.